nikitalogos/hough-plane-python/README.md

   It can be fixed programmatically, though it's not fixed in current realization.
   To overcome that, you'd better rotate your point cloud so that expected planes parameters won't exceed 0°-180° borders.

-- Due to similarity of planes rotated at 0° and 180° degrees, if you set range of φ above 180°, you will get phantom planes opposite to the real ones with respect to zero.
-  This problem can be fixed as well, but it's not fixed yet :/

 # Installation